 Introduces the theory of advanced dental laboratory techniques and new technological developments that are currently used in dentistry.
-Prerequisite: An interview with the program head to establish interest, motivation, and aptitudes for dental laboratory technology.
+Prerequisites: General admission to the college.
+Students must interview with the program head to determine interest, motivation, and aptitudes for dental lab technology.
 Lecture 2 hours per week.